 Cottage Food Operator (CFO)

 Cottage Food is prepared food perceived to be low-risk for food-related injury or illness.
-As a low-risk product, Cottage Food can be prepared in a home environment without some of the controls used for a traditional ready-to-eat food such as those foods sold in a restaurant or grocery store.
-A listing of such foods is specified in our Guide for Cottage Food Operators.
+As a low-risk product, Cottage Food can be prepared in a home environment without some of the controls used for a traditional ready-to-eat food such as those foods sold in a restaurant or grocery store (please be aware that as a result Cottage Food products may not meet FDA requirements for inter-state commerce, and therefore they cannot be shipped - the transaction must occur in Connecticut.)
+A listing of allowable foods is specified in our Guide for Cottage Food Operators.

 If the food you desire to produce as a CFO is not included in the list of acceptable foods in the Guide for Cottage Food Operators* you may submit an application for review.